– Maria Montessori, Lecture #13, p. 9, London, 1931

 Band, taught by Jeff Savagian (firstname.lastname@example.org), is offered for many 9-12 classes and offers Trumpet, Trombone, Saxophone, Clarinet, and Flute.
 Sign-up sheets will be sent out the first few weeks of school.

-Strings is taught by Caroline Quinn ([email protected]) and is offered to all 9-12 classes.
-Students can choose from Violin, Viola, and Cello.
-Advanced students have the opportunity to join the orchestra class.
-Sign-up sheets will be sent out the first few weeks of school.
+Strings are taught by Carolyn Quinn (email@example.com) and are offered to all 9-12 classes in place of the General Music Class.
+The class runs for the entire school year with 2 required concerts, one of which is off-site of PRM.
+Students may choose from Violin, Viola, Cello and Bass (limited number).
+Advanced students have the opportunity to join an additional orchestra class that meets once a week.
+Sign-up sheets will be sent home the first few weeks of school.

 4th and 5th grade General Music